-The concept of a stationery wardrobe is very old fashioned.
-Back when writing was the primary means of communication and an essential for proper ettiquette, having a cohesive, personalized collection of stationery for different occasions and uses was critical.
+The concept of a stationery wardrobe is very old-fashioned.
+Back when writing was the primary means of communication and an essential for proper etiquette, having a cohesive, personalized collection of stationery for different occasions and uses was critical.
 The traditional wardrobe included flat cards, folded cards, calling cards, and various sized letterhead sheets.
 I have created my own interpretation of how to build a well rounded, functional, and expressive stationery wardrobe for modern correspondence.

 So let’s break down the different occasions to plan for and styles to get you started.

 Goal: When you want to look serious, professional, or proper.